Einstein synchronisation: Einstein

-The same synchronisation is achieved by "slowly" transporting a third clock from clock 1 to clock 2, in the limit of vanishing transport velocity.
+The same synchronisation is achieved by transporting a third clock from clock 1 to clock 2 "slowly" (that is, considering the limit as the transport velocity goes to zero).
 The literature discusses many other thought experiments for clock synchronisation giving the same result.

 The problem is whether this synchronisation does really succeed in assigning a time label to any event in a consistent way.
 To that end one should find conditions under which:

 If point (a) holds then it makes sense to say that clocks are synchronised.
 Given (a), if (b1)–(b3) hold then the synchronisation allows us to build a global time function t.
 The slices t = const. are called "simultaneity slices".

 Einstein (1905) did not recognize the possibility of reducing (a) and (b1)–(b3) to easily verifiable physical properties of light propagation (see below).
 Instead he just wrote "We assume that this definition of synchronism is free from contradictions, and possible for any number of points; and that the following (that is b2–b3) relations are universally valid."

 Max von Laue was the first to study the problem of the consistency of Einstein's synchronisation.
 Ludwik Silberstein presented a similar study although he left most of his claims as an exercise for the readers of his textbook on relativity.
 Max von Laue's arguments were taken up again by Hans Reichenbach, and found a final shape in a work by Alan Macdonald.
 The solution is that the Einstein synchronisation satisfies the previous requirements if and only if the following two conditions hold: